athype/cob_ctrlaltelite/Documentation/Products/TechnicalDesign.md

     - Buttons for audio actions (Record, Play, Pause, Stop).

 ### Software Design
+//TODO: explain what software components are there (backend, frontend, etc.)

 - Modular and extendable backend structure.
 - Reusable Svelte components for the frontend.

 ### Security Design
+//TODO: explain how we ended up implementing it taking into account the security requirements
 - Local data processing and storage to align with privacy requirements.
 - ISO27001 compliance for system security.

 ---

 ## 6. Data Flow
+//TODO: add sequence diagrams for the data flow
 ### Audio/Video Recording and Transcription
 1. Users clicks on the record button to start audio or camera capture.
 2. Audio or video is recorded and temporarily stored in the browser.